 Credit/No-Credit.
 Students may earn “CR” or “NC” grades only for specific courses listed in the UTSA Graduate Catalog as graded on a credit/no-credit basis.

 The Office of the Registrar compiles final grades after the close of each semester and each summer term.
-Grades are available in ASAP.
+Grades are available on the myUTSA Account.
 Students who are removed from, placed on, or continued on academic warning or academic probation and students who are dismissed from UTSA, will receive notification from the Office of the Registrar.

 Transcripts may be withheld from any student who owes tuition and fees to the University.
 Grades and transcripts may be withheld from any freshman who has not completed the AlcoholEdu program.